Universidad Católica Nuestra Señora de la Asunción

-The Universidad Católica "Nuestra Señora de la Asunción", Catholic University of Asunción, also known as Universidad Católica de Asunción (UCA) is a pontifical university of Catholic obedience in Paraguay.
-It is also one of Paraguay's oldest universities and one of the most recognized educational institutions in the country and in Latin America.
+The Universidad Católica Nuestra Señora de la Asunción, also known as Universidad Católica de Asunción (UCA) is a pontifical university located in Asunción, Paraguay.
+It is one of the oldest universities in Paraguay, and one of the most recognized universities in Latin America.

 History

 The project for the Catholic University "Nuestra Señora de la Asunción" was conceived by the Episcopal Conference of Paraguay and formalized by the Vatican's Holy See and Pope John XXIII as an entity of Superior Education at the end of the 1950s.

 In September 1959, the Episcopal Conference reaffirmed its right to create universities, which was recognized by the 1940 National Constitution of Paraguay.
-The decree of foundation of the University was signed on February 13, 1960.
+The decree of foundation of the university was signed on February 13, 1960.
 The Executive Branch of the Paraguayan government made its own decree to recognize the creation of the Catholic University: this was the decree N° 9350 followed by the law N°663 by the Honourable House of Representatives.
 This legal recognition by the state was followed by the Resolution N°284 of July the 19th 1961, which established the relations between the Ministry of Education and Cult and the Catholic University Nuestra Señora de la Asunción.